ex-jedi/workshop/README.md

 2. Install everything needed by the config with `npx install-peerdeps --dev eslint-config-wesbos`
 3. `.eslintrc` and `prettierrc` are included (you're welcome).
 They play nicely for the most part but settings are under review to make sure they don't squabble.
 4. A `prepros.config` file is included, but go to [Parcel](https://parceljs.org/getting-started/webapp/) for a nice and simple builder.
+5. Make a branch!
+6. Have at it!